mar7inb/activedirectory/README.md

 NAT: Network Address Translation.
 Technique used to allow multiple devices on a local network to share a public IP address in order to connect to the internet.
 This also helps by hiding local network structures from external sources.

 FQDN: Fully Qualified Domain Name.
 This identifies a location on the internet or local network.
-In this project I used "mydomain.com" to keep in simple.
+In this project I used "mydomain.com" to keep it simple.

 ## Simplified process on how to build

+Note: This is a very simplified process, make sure to research if you don't know how to do any of the steps.

 1. Download all tools (oracle vm, server 2019 iso, windows 10 iso)